Journalists allege police harassment at Minnesota protests

-BROOKLYN CENTER, Minn.
-(AP) - Some journalists covering protests over a police shooting in suburban Minneapolis say officers have harassed and assaulted them despite a federal order to leave them alone.
+Some journalists covering protests over the police fatal shooting of Daunte Wright, a 20-year-old Black man, in suburban Minneapolis say officers have harassed and assaulted them despite a federal order to leave them alone.

-U.S. District Judge Wilhelmina Wright issued a temporary restraining order Friday prohibiting police at the protests in Brooklyn Center from arresting journalists or using force against them, including flash-bang grenades, nonlethal projectiles, pepper spray and batons, unless they know the person committed a crime.
+U.S. District Judge Wilhelmina Wright issued a temporary restraining order Friday prohibiting police at the protests in Brooklyn Center from arresting journalists or using force against them, including flash-bang grenades, nonlethal projectiles, pepper spray and batons, unless they know the person committed a crime

 The order also prohibits police from forcing reporters to disperse along with the rest of the crowd and from seizing their equipment.

-The protests began Sunday after Brooklyn Center Police Officer Kim Potter shot a 20-year-old Black man, Daunte Wright, during a traffic stop.
-The police chief said Potter, who is white, meant to use her stun gun but somehow drew her pistol instead.
-The chief and Potter resigned soon after, and Potter has been charged with second-degree manslaughter.
+Evans said another officer came over and smashed his head into the ground.
+He was zip-tied before a third officer freed him and let him leave.

+“I’m extremely upset,” Evans said.
+“I felt like they were targeting the press in general.
+I’m out there doing what I’m doing because I have such strong convictions about the importance of this work.”

-Several journalists posted photos and videos online from the protests Friday evening showing police detaining them while checking their credentials, and in at least one case spraying chemical irritant at two journalists.
-A freelance photographer tweeted that an officer pepper-sprayed him, punched him in the face and tore off his credentials before another officer smashed his head into the ground.
+Other journalists posted photos and videos online showing police detaining them while checking their credentials, and in at least one case spraying chemical irritants.

 “We are extremely troubled by how the media is being treated and have repeatedly shared those concerns with the authorities,” said Suki Dardarian, senior managing editor and vice president at the Minneapolis Star-Tribune.